sharetribe/flex-docs/src/docs/concepts-payments/payments-overview/index.md

 #### 2. Customer checkout

-When the customer initiates a transaction in the Sharetribe default transaction processes, Sharetribe creates a [PaymentIntent](/concepts/payment-intents/) for the total price of the transaction.
+When the customer triggers a payment related transition in the Sharetribe default transaction processes, Sharetribe creates a [PaymentIntent](/concepts/payment-intents/) for the total price of the transaction.
 Once the PaymentIntent is confirmed, Stripe preauthorizes the sum from the customer's payment method.
 In other words, even though